pallets/flask/docs/deploying/cgi.rst

 `.cgi` into a `cgi-bin` (and use `mod_rewrite` or something similar to rewrite the URL) or let the server point to the file directly.

-In Apache for example you can put a like like this into the config:
+In Apache for example you can put something like this into the config:

 .. sourcecode:: apache